 Gravitational waves (GWs) can be difficult to imagine.
 They are ripples in spacetime, created by the acceleration of massive objects, that propagate across the Universe at the speed of light.
 The strongest GW sources are massive and rapidly moving: the best sources for ground-based GW detectors are coalescing binaries of black holes or neutron stars.
 After travelling across the cosmos to Earth, GWs are almost imperceptibly small.
 The strongest signals correspond to a stretching and squeezing of space of $1$ part in $10^{21}$.
 Observing GWs has therefore been a great experimental challenge, requiring an international community to design and build the complex, highly sensitive instruments needed to measure the waves, and to create and test the algorithms needed to analyse the data.

-In 2015, one hundred years after Einstein first calculated the properties of GWs in his theory of general relativity, the first direct observation of GWs was made~\cite{AbbottEtAl:2016}.
+In 2015, $100$ years after Einstein first calculated the properties of GWs in his theory of general relativity, the first direct observation of GWs was made~\citep{AbbottEtAl:2016}.
 This discovery was confirmation for Einstein's theory, an experimental triumph, and the beginning of a new era for astronomy.
 The signal GW150914 came from two black holes, each about $30$ times the mass of our Sun, coalescing more than a billion light-years away.
 This was the first time such a binary black hole system was found, the first time black holes of this size were discovered, and the first time two black holes were observed to inspiral and merge.
-The discovery was a major news event around the world~\cite{KeyHendryHolz:2016}, building on the public’s enduring fascination with Einstein and black holes.
+The discovery was a major global news event~\citep{KeyHendryHolz:2016}, building on the public’s fascination with Einstein and black holes.